Logo

 Fannie Lou Hamer put her whole self into her singing, adding a power to the group.

-One of Hamer's most famous speeches was at Williams Institutional Church in Harlem on December 20,1964, along with Malcolm X In the speech, "Sick and Tired of Being Sick and Tired", Hamer chronicled the violence and injustices she experienced while trying to register to vote.
+Fannie Lou Hamer appeared along with Malcolm X In her speech, "Sick and Tired of Being Sick and Tired", she chronicled the violence and injustices she experienced while trying to register to vote.

-Fannie Lou Hamer did not wish to have blacks be dependent on any group for any longer; so, she wanted to give them a voice through an agricultural movement.
+Fannie Lou Hamer believed that blacks should not be dependent on any group, so she wanted to give them a voice through an agricultural movement.

-Fannie Lou Hamer was a staunch opponent of abortion, calling it "legalized murder" in a 1969 speech at the White House and describing her position in terms of her Christian faith.
+Fannie Lou Hamer adamantly opposed abortion, calling it "legalized murder" in a 1969 speech at the White House and describing her position in terms of her Christian faith.

 Fannie Lou Hamer feared that both were simply white supremacist tools to regulate the lives of impoverished Black people and even prevent the growth of the Black population.

-Fannie Lou Hamer objected to this, and consequently pioneered the Freedom Farm Cooperative in 1969, an attempt to redistribute economic power across groups and to solidify an economic standing amongst African-Americans.
+Fannie Lou Hamer objected to this, and consequently, she pioneered the Freedom Farm Cooperative in 1969, an attempt to redistribute economic power across groups and solidify an economic standing among African Americans.

 Fannie Lou Hamer used the success of the bank to begin fundraising for the main farming corporation.